TAC 2023 Tracks

 Any organization whose paper will appear in the TAC proceedings must sign a copyright release form.
 Teams that are giving an oral presentation must also fill in the speaker section of the form.
 The senior author at each organization can sign for other authors, but if a team consists of multiple organizations, a signed copyright release form is required from each organization.

-To submit copyright forms: Print out the copyright form, fill it in, sign it, and send the signed form to NIST as a fax or emailed pdf attachment.
-In your email message or fax cover letter, please provide your TAC 2023 team name, email address, and subject "TAC 2023 copyright release for YourTeamName".
+To submit copyright forms: Print out the copyright form, fill it in, sign it, and send the signed form to NIST as an emailed pdf attachment.
+In your email message, please provide your TAC 2023 team name, email address, and subject "TAC 2023 copyright release for YourTeamName".
 Signed forms should be sent to:

 NIST is an agency of the

 U.S. Department of Commerce